dixslyf/acush/docs.typ

 #test-case-image("job-bg-multi.png")

+Similar to the previous case,
+we spawn a couple of `sleep` processes and use `ps` to show that they are still running in the background.

 #test-case[Multiple background jobs with non-zero exit codes]

 If a command in a list of background jobs exits with a non-zero exit code, the subsequent jobs should still execute.

 #test-case-image("job-bg-multi-non-zero.png")

+The `ls` processes exit with a non-zero exit code since their arguments are invalid.
+However, we see that the shell still executes `echo "Still executes!"`.

 #test-case[Clean-up of background job zombies]